-- 1. If, within a thirty (30) day period after the Commission receives a report, the Commission notifies the tribe that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the tribe has provided an application and investigative report to the Commission, the Tribe may go forward and issue a license to such applicant. - 2.
-If, within the thirty (30) day period described above, the Commission provides the Tribe with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the tribe has provided an application and investigative report to the Commission, the Tribe shall reconsider the application, taking into account the objections itemized by the Commission.
-The Tribe shall make the final decision whether to issue a license to such applicant.
+1. If, within a thirty (30) day period after the Commission receives a report, the Commission notifies the Tribe and/or the Tribal Gaming Agency that it has no objection to the issuance of a license pursuant to a license application filed by a key employee or a primary management official for whom the Tribe has provided an application and investigative report to the Commission, the Tribe may go forward and issue a license to such applicant.

+- 2. The Tribe and/or the Tribal Gaming Agency shall respond to a request for additional information from the Chairman of the Commission concerning a key employee or a primary management official who is the subject of a report.
+Such a request shall suspend the thirty (30) day period under paragraph (G)(1) of this section until the Chairman of the Commission receives the additional information. - 3.
+If, within the thirty (30) day period described above, the Commission provides the Tribe and/or Tribal Gaming Agency with a statement itemizing objections to the issuance of a license to a key employee or to a primary management official for whom the Tribe and/or Tribal Gaming Agency has provided an application and investigative report to the Commission, the Tribe and/or Tribal Gaming Agency shall reconsider the application, taking into account the objections itemized by the Commission. - 4.
+The Tribe shall ensure compliance with any other procedures regarding licensure which may be required under the tribal-state compact.